denten-books/plain-text/2-surface.md

 This new generation of printing telegraphs could be "programmed" using removable storage media, in a way that a player piano is "programmed" to play a piece by means of a music roll.
-The printing telegraph decoupled the act of writing and reading from the act of transmission, just like the music roll decouples the act of playing the piano from the performance.
+The printing telegraph decoupled the act of writing and reading from the act of transmission, similar to the way the perforated music roll decouples the act of playing the piano from the performance.
 Using external storage media like ticker tape and punch cards, a message could be prepared in advance and "fed" into the mechanism for transmission at rates far exceeded the possibilities of hand-operated Morse telegraphy.
 Unlike the Morse alphabet which varied in length, the Baudot in particular fixed the length of the encoding to five spaces or "bits."
 Five "off" and "on" spaces allowed for 2^5=32 permutations.
 After encoding the common Latin characters, the schema left space for several special "control" characters.
 The "character space" could further be expanded by switching the receiving mechanism into a special "control mode" in which every combination of five bits represented an individual control character (instead of a letter).

 The invention of fixed-length ciphers lies in the sixth book of Francis Bacon's *De augmentis scientiarum* (*Division of the Sciences*),[^ln1-bacon] an